 The various advisors in the departments will prepare the Comprehensive Examination for each student.
 The Office of Graduate Studies will coordinate the administration of the examination.
-The departments will submit results to the Dean of Graduate Studies by the deadline established each semester by the Graduate Office.
-The Graduate Office will send all students official notification of their examination results.
+The departments will submit results to the Dean of Graduate Studies by the deadline established each semester by the Office of Graduate and Extended Studies.
+The Office of Graduate and Extended Studies will send all students official notification of their examination results.